Jean Cavaillès: Legacy

-The Centre Cavaillès de l'École Normale Supérieure was established in Paris in 1969, at 3e étage au 29 rue d'Ulm, as Centre for the Study of the History and Philosophy of Science.
+The Centre Cavaillès de l'École Normale Supérieure was established in Paris in 1969, at 29 rue d'Ulm, as Centre for the Study of the History and Philosophy of Science.
 At the formal opening, philosopher Georges Canguilhem said, "A philosopher-mathematician loaded with explosives, lucid and reckless, resolute without optimism.
 If that's not a hero, what is a hero?"
 (Translated from the original French language: "Un philosophe mathématicien bourré d'explosifs, un lucide téméraire, un résolu sans optimisme.
-Si ce n'est pas un héros, qu'est-ce qu'un héros?)
+Si ce n'est pas un héros, qu'est-ce qu'un héros ?")

 Cavaillès is honored in the Heroes of the Resistance postage stamp set.

 In L'Armée des ombres, a 1969 film directed by Jean-Pierre Melville, the character of Luc Jardie (the Chief) was in part inspired by Cavaillès.
 Jardie's chief operative, recuperating from injuries in a hideaway, has only five books; the title of each is a publication of Cavaillès, though the author is shown as "Luc Jardie."